josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

 * `scrapy version` displays version.. duh (no need for -- prefix)
 * on OSX, homebrew is used instead of apt-get
 * `brew update` to update all libs, only exec via wifi, high dx xfer
+* find out what xcode 11 cmd line tools is/means
+* in Word, ^t is the find/replace for "tab", ^p for newline (ie. carriage return/Paragraph mark)

 * Virtualenv + Condaenv
   * `$source bin/activate` in a virtualenv to activate it, `$deactivate` to deactivate